danielaher1899/danysblog/_posts/2020-10-11-the-psychology-of-handwriting-vs-the-psychology-of-font.md

 Pressure:

-* Heavy pressure: you are **good with commitment** and taking things seriously.
+\-Heavy pressure: you are **good with commitment** and taking things seriously.
 If the pressure is too heavy, you tend to be uptight and can react quickly to criticism.

-* Light pressure: you are **sensitive** and show an empathy to people, but you also have lack of vitality.
+\-Light pressure: you are **sensitive** and show an empathy to people, but you also have lack of vitality.

-Speed:
+Speed

-* If you write quickly: you are **impatient**, dislike delays or time wasters.
+\-f you write quickly: you are **impatient**, dislike delays or time wasters.

-* If you write slowly: you are more **organised**, methodical and self-reliant.
+\-If you write slowly: you are more **organised**, methodical and self-reliant.

 Shape of the letter:

-* Rounded letters: you are **creative** and artistic.
+\-Rounded letters: you are **creative** and artistic.

-* Pointed letters: you are more **aggressive**, intense, very intelligent and curious.
+\-Pointed letters: you are more **aggressive**, intense, very intelligent and curious.

-* Connected letters: you are **logical**, systematic and make decisions carefully.
+\-Connected letters: you are **logical**, systematic and make decisions carefully.

 ![](../uploads/markus-spiske-rwkhlvk-bsm-unsplash.jpg)